vlcn-io/crsqlite-js/packages/rx-tbl/README.md

 I.e., get notified whenever a table has rows inserted/deleted/updated.

 Future `rx` packages will improve this to bring ractivity to the query level.
-I.e., only react when the dependencies of a query have changed.
+I.e., only react when the specific rows used by a query have changed.

 # Usage: